 Imagine coming into a room with loud, energetic music while slides of smiling faces and people working together on a project slide across the screen.
 Now imagine a video coming on with slow, soft music.
 The video plays a story of an employee who has just experienced a hardship.
 Instantly, the emotion changes.

 Another way to impact emotion is by using a comedian, celebrity impersonator, or voice-over talent.
 Humor can redirect the energy and emotion in the room while also keeping everyone engaged and waiting for what’s next.

 When creative elements are used in a virtual meeting, they transform the emotion, and therefore the journey for participants.

-Using sound effects to create a game show type environment, using unique shapes and visual elements as containers, and the ability to split screens in many configurations all add interest and edge as well.
+Using sound effects to create a game show-type environment, using unique shapes and visual elements as containers, and the ability to split screens into many configurations all add interest and edge as well.

 As technology and the use of technology has expanded, using content that already exists, such as pre-recorded videos, commercials, and images, allows companies to repurpose content in new ways without requiring a team of videographers and production showing up at their door months before an event.

 Virtual meetings are allowing more people to access technology, and event organizers should be using that to their advantage to create amazing online meetings that truly wow participants.